Open-I-Beam/bluemix-graphdatastore/README.md

 directories to the top level of the project and run: mvn clean install

-The examples were all built using Java 8.
+The examples were built using Java 8.

 ## List of examples
 1. Java REST Client